PaulKinlan/paul.kinlan.me/_posts/2015-03-14-deep-app-linking-on-android-and-chrome.markdown

 [Demo](intent://scan/#Intent;scheme=zxing;package=com.google.zxing.client.android;S.browser_fallback_url=https%3A%2F%2Fqrsnapper.appspot.com%2F;end)

+If you rely on the referrer being sent with your package ID, you can use the S.browser_fallback_url as a workaround.

+    intent://scan/#Intent;scheme=zxing;package=com.google.zxing.client.android;S.browser_fallback_url=https%3A%2F%2Fplay.google.com%2Fstore%2Fapps%2Fdetails%3Fid%3Dcom.google.zxing.client.android&%26referrer%3Dkinlan;end

+Please note that the above is a workaround.
+The fallback URL should be used for falling back to content, not the Play Store.

 ## TL;DR - What are the best practices for deep app linking?

 This is *my* best practice and you have to understand that I am a webby at heart :)